Iman-Y/travel-agent-demo-app/demos/DEVOPS-AGENT_MODE_DEMO_GUIDE.md

 <br/>
 Create an Azure DevOps multi-stage YAML pipeline for this Node.js app that:

-- Uses an Azure Resource Manager service connection (you choose and reference the name)
+- Uses an Azure Resource Manager service connection (you choose and reference the name).
-- Deploys the web app located in "https://github.com/boq-ghcp-demos/travel-agent-demo-app" to Azure App Service all the three environments (DEV, PREPROD and PROD)
+- Deploys the web app located in "https://github.com/boq-ghcp-demos/travel-agent-demo-app" to Azure App Service all the three environments (DEV, PREPROD and PROD).
-- Clone the app repo to get the
+- Clone the app repo to get the required packages for npm install.
 - Publishes build output using the most reliable approach for multi-stage deployment and update the pipeline accordingly
 - Configures manual approval before the PROD stage via Azure DevOps Environments.
 - Checks the GitHub Repo provided to find out the specific tech stack used for this app and grab required files from this repo. <br/>